 Blueberry Bush: Planting, Care, Pruning and Harvesting Instructions

-How to Plant, Care, Prune and Harvest Arapaho blueberry Bushes
+How to Plant, Care, Prune and Harvest Blueberry Bushes

 Northern highbush blueberries are natives of North America.
 They are an upright bush with a relatively shallow, fibrous root system and woody canes.
 Fruit is borne on buds formed during the previous growing season in late summer.
 Highbush blueberry plants leaf, flower, and fruit in June.
 They are used as hedges, shrub borders, beautiful ornamentals or for wildlife.